ArchipelagoMW/Archipelago/docs/api.md

 `bug_report_page` (optional) can be a link to a bug reporting page, most likely a GitHub issue page, that will be placed by the site to help direct users to report bugs.

+`tutorials` list of `Tutorial` classes where each class represents a guide to be generated on the webhost.

+`game_info_languages` (optional) List of strings for defining the existing gameinfo pages your game supports.
+The documents must be prefixed with the same string as defined here.
+Default already has 'en'.

 ### MultiWorld Object

 The `MultiWorld` object references the whole multiworld (all items and locations